AdobeDocs/audience-manager.en/help/using/overview/data-security-and-privacy/aam-iab-plugin.md

 ## Test your IAB implementation {#test-iab-implementation}

-To test that you have correctly implemented the Audience Manager Plug-in for IAB TCF, read [Use Case 4 in Validation Methods for Opt-in and IAB implementation](https://docs.adobe.com/content/help/en/id-service/using/implementation/opt-in-service/testing-optin-and-iab-plugin.html#section-64331998954d4892960dcecd744a6d88).
+To test that you have correctly implemented the Audience Manager Plug-in for IAB TCF, read [Use Case 4 in Validating Opt-in Service](https://docs.adobe.com/content/help/en/id-service/using/implementation/opt-in-service/testing-optin-and-iab-plugin.html#section-64331998954d4892960dcecd744a6d88).

 ## IAB and Opt-out in Audience Manager.
 Order of precedence. {#iab-and-optout}

 Another privacy option at your users' disposal is the ability to opt out of all data collection.
 Adobe provides users with the means to do so within the [Your Privacy Choices](https://www.adobe.com/privacy/opt-out.html#customeruse) page.

-Audience Manager addresses opt-out requests in a [separate article in our documentation](data-privacy-requests.md).
+Audience Manager addresses opt-out requests in a [separate article in our documentation](data-privacy-requests.md#opt-out-requests).

 >[!IMPORTANT]
 >